-- AAP- Annual Action Plan - CAPER-Consolidated Annual Performance and Evaluation Report - CDBG- Community Development Block Grant - CDBG-CV- Community Development Block Grant CARES - CHDO- Community Housing Development Organization - CoC- Continuum of Care - Consortium- City of Turlock/Stanislaus County HOME Consortium - ESG- Emergency Shelter Grant - FTHB- First Time Home Buyer - FY Fiscal Year (July 1 to June 30).
-Also known as the Program Year. - HOME- HOME Investment Partnership Program - HACS Housing Authority of the County of Stanislaus - HUD- Housing and Urban Development - IDIS- Integrated Disbursement and Information System - PI- Program Income (revenue from grant funds)
+- AAP- Annual Action Plan - CAPER-Consolidated Annual Performance and Evaluation Report - CDBG- Community Development Block Grant - CDBG-CV- Community Development Block Grant-CARES - CHDO- Community Housing Development Organization - CoC- Continuum of Care - Consortium- City of Turlock/Stanislaus County HOME Consortium - ESG- Emergency Shelter Grant - FTHB- First Time Home Buyer - FY Fiscal Year (July 1 to June 30).
+Also known as the Program Year. - HOME- HOME Investment Partnership Program - HOME-ARP- HOME Investment Partnership Program-American Rescue Plan. - HUD- Housing and Urban Development - IDIS- Integrated Disbursement and Information System - PI- Program Income (revenue from grant funds) - SRHA-Stanislaus Regional Housing Authority community vision and outlines priority needs, goals and objectives adopted to achieve the vision.
+The overall goal of the community planning and development programs covered in the Plan is to develop viable communities by providing decent, safe and sanitary housing; promoting suitable living environment and expanding economic opportunities for low and moderate income persons.

-As the lead agency, the City of Turlock administers the HOME program for the Urban County and reports comprehensive HOME activity for the partnering jurisdictions as part of the City of Turlock's CAPER.
+As the lead agency through June 30, 2023, the City of Turlock administered the HOME program for the Stanislaus Urban County and reported comprehensive HOME activity for the partnering jurisdictions as part of the City of Turlock's CAPER.
+As the lead agency effective July 1, 2023, Stanislaus County undertook these responsibilities.

-The City of Turlock and Consortium have successfully completed the first year of its FY 2020-2021 to FY 2024-2025 Consolidated Plan.
-The Plan is a reflection of the Consortium partners' community vision and outlines priority needs, goals and objectives adopted to achieve the vision.
+The City of Turlock and Consortium have successfully completed the fourth year of its FY 2020-2021 to FY 2024-2025 Consolidated Plan.
+The Plan is a reflection of the Consortium partners'